 aah framework Configuration

-The configuration syntax is used by aah framework is
+The configuration syntax used by aah framework is

-forge developed by @brettlangdon very similar to HOCON syntax.
-Enhanced by the author of aah framework @jeevatkm.
+forge developed by @brettlangdon which is very similar to HOCON syntax. aah uses enhanced version of forge by the author of aah @jeevatkm.
 Syntax applies to

 i18n message files and